radiusxyz/bolt/guides/mainnet-genesis/README.md

 ETH-derivative strategies currently.

 > [!NOTE]
 > The vault activation process takes 24 hours.
-You can deposit collateral immediately, but it won't show up After
+You can deposit collateral immediately, but it won't show up until
 > the activation period has passed.

 Depositing as a staker is done through the [StrategyManager](https://github.com/Layr-Labs/eigenlayer-contracts/blob/ecaff6304de6cb0f43b42024ad55d0e8a0430790/src/contracts/core/StrategyManager.sol#L94-L100)